DavG25/text-generation-webui-code_syntax_highlight/README.md

 ## Installation
 The extension can be installed by cloning this repository inside the `../text-generation-webui/extensions` folder:
 ```
-cd PATH_TO_text-generation-webui/extensions
+cd text-generation-webui/extensions
 ```
 ```
 git clone https://github.com/DavG25/text-generation-webui-code_syntax_highlight code_syntax_highlight
 ```

-It also possible to install the extension by directly downloading the latest version from the [releases page](https://github.com/DavG25/text-generation-webui-code_syntax_highlight/releases/latest) and extracting the ZIP archive inside the `../text-generation-webui/extensions` folder
+It's also possible to install the extension by directly downloading the latest version from the [releases page](https://github.com/DavG25/text-generation-webui-code_syntax_highlight/releases/latest) and extracting the ZIP archive inside the `../text-generation-webui/extensions` folder

 <br>